 Increased risk of suicidal ideation in children and adolescents.
 Monitor closely for clinically worsening, suicidality and unusual changes in behavior, esp. during initial therapy and dose adjustments.
 Severe liver injury (discontinue if jaundice or elevated liver enzymes occur; do not restart).
-Structural cardiac abnormalities.
+Avoid in known structural cardiac abnormalities, cardiomyopathy, serious arrhythmias, coronary artery disease, and other cardiac problems.
 Assess cardiovascular status and do physical exam.
 Hypertension.
 Tachycardia.
 Cardio- or cerebrovascular disease.
 Psychoses.
 Bipolar disorder.
 Depression.
-Monitor growth, BP/pulse (esp. at baseline and after dose increases), worsening aggressive behavior or hostility.
+Monitor growth, BP/pulse (esp. at baseline and after dose increases), worsening of aggressive behavior or hostility.
 Poor metabolizers (CYP2D6).
 Reevaluate periodically.
 Elderly.
 Labor & delivery.
 Pregnancy (Cat.C).
 Nursing mothers.

 MAOIs: see Contraindications.
 May be potentiated by potent CYP2D6 inhibitors (eg, quinidine, fluoxetine, paroxetine).
 Increased cardiovascular effects with albuterol, pressor agents (eg, dobutamine, dopamine).

-GI upset, fatigue, decreased appetite, abdominal pain, somnolence, weight loss, dizziness, headache, mood swings, tachycardia, hypertension, orthostatic hypotension, mydriasis; rare: severe liver injury, priapism.
+Nausea, vomiting, fatigue, decreased appetite, abdominal pain, somnolence, weight loss, dizziness, headache, mood swings, tachycardia, hypertension, orthostatic hypotension, mydriasis; rare: severe liver injury, priapism, anaphylaxis.
 Adults also: constipation, dry mouth, insomnia, sexual dysfunction, urinary retention/hesitation, dysuria, dysmenorrhea, hot flush.

 Renal (major), fecal (minor).